Caution: Some people may find parts of this content confronting or distressing.

 How to use these maps

 Use the zoom and search functions to explore the map.
 Click on an area in the map to view additional information.
-Change maps by clicking on the tab at the bottom.
+Change maps by clicking on the folder icon in the top right.
 The colour shading indicates different rates of deaths by suicide, with darker shades indicating a higher rate.

 For the best experience, use Chrome, Edge or Firefox browsers.
 For more information on browser compatibility, see Supported browsers

-The map shows the crude rate and number of deaths by suicide for persons by all ages for SA3 areas in Australia aggregated over 5 years, 2014–18).
+The map shows the crude rate and number of deaths by suicide for persons by all ages for SA3 areas in Australia aggregated over 5 years, 2015–19).
 Users can also choose to view maps showing crude rates and numbers of deaths by suicide for males and females by SA4 areas.
-Over the 5-year period 2014–18, reportable suicide rates in persons at SA3 level were highest in Kimberley in Western Australia (41.9 deaths per 100,000 population), Outback – South in Queensland (30.7), Litchfield in the Northern Territory (26.7), Tablelands (East) – Kuranda in Queensland (26.4) and Burnett in Queensland (25.9).
-Reportable suicide rates were lowest in the SA3 areas of Chatswood - Lane Cove, Kogarah - Rockdale, and Carlingford (all areas of Sydney, New South Wales) (about 6 deaths per 100,000 population) and Keilor in Victoria (6.3).
+Over the 5-year period 2015–19, reportable suicide rates in persons at SA3 level were highest in Kimberley in Western Australia (35.4 deaths per 100,000 population) and a number of Queensland regions including Burnett (29.1), Outback – South (27.3), and Tablelands (East) – Kuranda (26.8).
+Reportable suicide rates were lowest in the SA3 areas of Kogarah - Rockdale and Parramatta (all areas in Sydney, New South Wales) (all about 6 deaths per 100,000 population) and Keilor in Victoria (6.3).

 The AIHW is committed to continually improving the quality, ease-of-use, and timeliness of its products.
 In this product, we are using a new data visualisation tool to present results by geographical areas using maps.
 We welcome any feedback on this new presentation and hope that it will provide useful insights into the topic.
 As this tool is a relatively new addition to our website, we will be continuing to work to enhance its use and would welcome any feedback.